-1 (g) Income.
-2 (1) Except as otherwise provided for herein, in determining eligibility for and the amoun 3 of cash assistance to which a family is entitled under this chapter, the income of a family includes 4 all of the money, goods, and services received or actually available to any member of the family.
-5 (2) In determining the eligibility for and the amount of cash assistance to which a 6 family/assistance unit is entitled under this chapter, income in any month shall not include the 7 first one hundred seventy dollars (\$170) of gross earnings plus fifty percent (50%) of the gross 8 earnings of the family in excess of one hundred seventy dollars (\$170) earned during the month.
-9 (3) The income of a family shall not include: 10 (A) The first fifty dollars (\$50.00) in child support received in any month from each non 11 custodial parent of a child plus any arrearages in child support (to the extent of the first fifty 12 dollars (\$50.00) per month multiplied by the number of months in which the support has been in 13 arrears) which are paid in any month by a non-custodial parent of a child; 14 (B) Earned income of any child; 15 (C) Income received by a family member who is receiving supplemental security income 16 (SSI) assistance under Title XVI of the Social Security Act, 42 U.S.C. section 1381 et seq.; 17 (D) The value of assistance provided by state or federal government or private agencies 18 to meet nutritional needs, including: value of USDA donated foods; value of supplemental food 19 assistance received under the Child Nutrition Act of 1966, as amended and the special food 20 service program for children under Title VII, nutrition program for the elderly, of the Olde 21 Americans Act of 1965 as amended, and the value of food stamps; 22 (E) Value of certain assistance provided to undergraduate students, including any gran 23 or loan for an undergraduate student for educational purposes made or insured under any loan 24 program administered by the U.S. Commissioner of Education (or the Rhode Island board or 25 governors for higher education or the Rhode Island higher educational assistance authority); 26 (F) Foster Care Payments; 27 (G) Home energy assistance funded by state or federal government or by a nonprofi 28 organization; 29 (H) Payments for supportive services or reimbursement of out-of-pocket expenses made 30 to foster grandparents, senior health aides or senior companions and to persons serving in SCORE 31 and ACE and any other program under Title II and Title III of the Domestic Volunteer Service 32 Act of 1973, 42 U.S.C. section 5000 et seq.; 33 (I) Payments to volunteers under AmeriCorps VISTA as defined in the department's rules and regulations;
+- 1 (g) Income. - (1) Except as otherwise provided for herein, in determining eligibility for and the amount of cash assistance to which a family is entitled under this chapter, the income of a family includes all of the money, goods, and services received or actually available to any member of the family. - 5 (2) In determining the eligibility for and the amount of cash assistance to which a 6 family/assistance unit is entitled under this chapter, income in any month shall not include the 7 first one hundred seventy dollars (\$170) of gross earnings plus fifty percent (50%) of the gross 8 earnings of the family in excess of one hundred seventy dollars (\$170) earned during the month. - 9

+(3) The income of a family shall not include:

+- (A) The first fifty dollars (\$50.00) in child support received in any month from each noncustodial parent of a child plus any arrearages in child support (to the extent of the first fifty dollars (\$50.00) per month multiplied by the number of months in which the support has been in arrears) which are paid in any month by a non-custodial parent of a child; - 14

+(B) Earned income of any child;

+(C) Income received by a family member who is receiving supplemental security income (SSI) assistance under Title XVI of the Social Security Act, 42 U.S.C. § 1381 et seq.;

+- 17 (D) The value of assistance provided by state or federal government or private agencies 18 to meet nutritional needs, including: value of USDA donated foods; value of supplemental food 19 assistance received under the Child Nutrition Act of 1966, as amended and the special food 20 service program for children under Title VII, nutrition program for the elderly, of the Older 21 Americans Act of 1965 as amended, and the value of food stamps; - (E) Value of certain assistance provided to undergraduate students, including any grant or loan for an undergraduate student for educational purposes made or insured under any loan program administered by the U.S. Commissioner of Education (or the Rhode Island board of governors for higher education or the Rhode Island higher educational assistance authority); - 26 - (F) Foster Care Payments; - 27 (G) Home energy assistance funded by state or federal government or by a nonprofit28 organization; - (H) Payments for supportive services or reimbursement of out-of-pocket expenses made to foster grandparents, senior health aides or senior companions and to persons serving in SCORE and ACE and any other program under Title II and Title III of the Domestic Volunteer Service Act of 1973, 42 U.S.C. § 5000 et seq.; - (I) Payments to volunteers under AmeriCorps VISTA as defined in the department's rules and regulations;

-- 1 (J) Certain payments to native Americans; payments distributed per capita to, or held in 2 trust for, members of any Indian Tribe under P.L.
-92-254, 25 U.S.C. section 1261 et seq., P.L.
-93- - 3 134, 25 U.S.C. section 1401 et seq., or P.L.
-94-540; receipts distributed to members of certain - 4 Indian tribes which are referred to in section 5 of P.L.
-94-114, 25 U.S.C. section 459d, that - became effective October 17, 1975;
+(J) Certain payments to native Americans; payments distributed per capita to, or held in trust for, members of any Indian Tribe under P.L.
+92-254, 25 U.S.C. § 1261 et seq., P.L.
+93-134, 25 U.S.C. § 1401 et seq., or P.L.
+94-540; receipts distributed to members of certain Indian tribes which are referred to in § 5 of P.L.
+94-114, 25 U.S.C. § 459d, that became effective October 17, 1975;